Taking care of your loved one is rewarding, but you've got to watch for signs of burnout.

 - You notice you're losing or gaining weight.

-- Your sleep patterns are changing.
+- Your sleep patterns change.

-- You get sick more often.
+- You’re sick more often.

 What You Can Do